trpa-agency/ParcelUpdate/README.md

 The extracted county data is transformed into TRPA's standard schema.
 A series of string manipulations and spatial joins are used to do this tranformation.
 The TRPA standard schema can be viewed at this REST endpoint.

 ## Load Process
-The load process moves the stage parcel layer (Parcel_Staging_Attributed) into our Enterprise Geodatabase using a branch versioned workflow.
+The load process moves the staged parcel layer (Parcel_Staging_Attributed) into our Enterprise Geodatabase using a branch versioned workflow.

 ## Current Enchancements
 * Created a way to load a WKT dictionary as form data to LTinfo
 * Updated the scripts metadata and structure

 ## Future Enhancements
 * improve script metadata, error handling, and logging
 * Create an automated way via email to notify staff of new and obsolete parcels